Slycir/NorthstarBot/README.md

 NorthstarBot

 help - Brings you here
-latest - Links to the latest version of Northstar
+\nlatest - Links to the latest version of Northstar